Nakhal Fort Near Muscat, Oman

 How To Get To Nakhal Fort

-The fort is near Barka, about 55 miles (90 km) from Muscat.
+The fort is near Barka, about 90 kilometers (55 miles) from Muscat.

 You can drive there yourself with a rental car, or there are prepackaged day tours to Rustaq from Muscat that include the castle as part of their itinerary.